Your new design will be uploaded in:

 What do the children need to bring to school every day?

-• water bottle containing only water (We have lots of filling stations in school.)
+• Water bottle containing only water (We have lots of filling stations in school.)

-• a proper coat (not a hoodie)
+• A proper coat (not a hoodie)

 PE

-PE is on Thursday afternoon.
+PE is on Monday afternoon.

-The children are to come to school every Thursday in a school PE kit instead of their usual school uniform.
+The children are to come to school every Monday in a school PE kit instead of their usual school uniform.

 They must be in the correct PE kit.
 They need to wear: